List of technology in the Dune universe: Ornithopter

 In the Dune universe, ornithopters (or 'thopters) are one of the primary modes of transportation on Arrakis.
 Herbert describes ornithopters as "Aircraft capable of sustained wing-beat flight in the manner of birds" in his 1965 novel Dune.
-The craft achieve takeoff primarily though the beat of their wings, with jet power assisting in propulsion and stabilization:
+The craft achieve takeoff primarily through the beat of their wings, with jet power assisting in propulsion and stabilization:

 The wings themselves, consisting of "delicate metal interleavings", are adjustable in length through a "retractor bar" or manually.
 They are fully extended when the jetpods are used little or not at all:

 The wings are shortened when more jet thrust is used or the 'thopter uses the "jet-boost" alternative mode of takeoff, and tip to assist in braking.

 In the 1984 film adaptation, ornithopters are depicted with small, folding, non-flapping wings.
 According to the film's designers, propulsion is provided via an antigravity device called an "etherbender", which is shown but never mentioned in the film itself.
 In the 2000 Sci Fi Channel miniseries Frank Herbert's Dune, the craft have wings that appear to incorporate tiltrotor technology.
 In the 2021 film adaptation, ornithopters are depicted with four or eight foldable, flapping wings on either side, resembling those of a dragonfly, a design that director Denis Villeneuve had conceived when he read the novel at a young age.
 Villeneuve's VFX team used actual helicopters as placeholders, which they later replaced with computer-generated ornithopters.
 Two 12-ton practical ornithopters were built and taken to Budapest and the Jordanian desert for filming.
 VFX production supervisor Paul Lambert explained, "These machines had a fully hydraulic ramp to open and close, and were lifted by cranes for take off and landing.
 CG wings were added in post."

 Stillsuit

-A stillsuit is a fictional body suit in Frank Herbert's Dune universe, first introduced in the 1965 novel Dune and appearing in every subsequent novel in the series.
-Stillsuits of varying types are worn by the native Fremen of the desert planet Arrakis to maintain their body moisture in the harsh environment.
-The Science of Dune (2008) analyzes Herbert's stillsuit and its feasibility in the real world as described.
+A stillsuit is a fictional body suit in Frank Herbert's Dune universe, worn by the indigenous Fremen of the desert planet Arrakis to maintain their body moisture in the harsh environment.